-(a) In the qualifying round teams shall be started one at a time except in extraordinary circumstances.

-(b) The two teams shall be positioned to start on the inside of the track diametrically opposite each other.
+- (a) In the qualifying round teams shall be started one at a time except in extraordinary circumstances. - (b) The two teams shall be positioned to start on the inside of the track diametrically opposite each other.
 If the track has an integral number of half-laps to the kilometer, the start will be at the red lines in the center of the straights.
-After the qualifying round, the team with the faster time in the preceding round shall be started so as to finish in the home straight.

-(c) Each team may choose to line up for the start in either of two ways:

-(1) All riders on the line with one meter between them or;

-(2) Only the first rider on the line and the others at a 45 degree angle back of the first rider with one meter between them.

-(d) The start shall be by gunshot or countdown clock.
+After the qualifying round, the team with the faster time in the preceding round shall be started so as to finish in the home straight. - (c) Each team may choose to line up for the start in either of two ways: - (1) All riders on the line with one meter between them or; - (2) Only the first rider on the line and the others at a 45 degree angle back of the first rider with one meter between them. - (d) The start shall be by gunshot or countdown clock.
 The starter and assistant starter shall be in the center of the track.
 The teams shall be held by officials and neither restrained nor pushed.
 Whenever possible the rider placed in the sprinters lane shall be held by a starting block.
 The same officials shall hold all riders except in the case of unavoidable circumstances.
 The officials located at each starting point shall insure that all riders are lined up properly at the start and that the front part of the front wheel of the first rider is directly over the starting line and that no other rider is ahead of the first.
-All bicycles must be lined up straight and not pointed up or down the track.

-(e) A false start shall be signaled within the first 30 meters if any rider moves forward before the gun is fired or is pushed, or if any rider other than the one on the inside takes the lead before the 30 meter mark.
+All bicycles must be lined up straight and not pointed up or down the track. - (e) A false start shall be signaled within the first 30 meters if any rider moves forward before the gun is fired or is pushed, or if any rider other than the one on the inside takes the lead before the 30 meter mark. - 2K11 Restarts.
+In each round of competition a team shall only be granted one restart as a result of that team suffering a mishap or false starting.